Cranberry Orange Muffins

 Why you’ll love this recipe:

-- All made by hand with everyday ingredients – All you need is two bowls, a whisk, and a spatula to make these delicious cranberry orange muffins.
-There are no fancy ingredients: you just need an orange and some cranberries and you can whip up these muffins in a matter of minutes.
+- Easy to make and simple ingredients – All you need is two bowls, a whisk, and a spatula to make these delicious cranberry orange muffins.
+There are no fancy ingredients and you can whip up these muffins in a matter of minutes.

 - Moist and bursting with flavor – These muffins are incredibly moist and bursting with the bright flavors of citrus and tangy cranberries.